ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 To complete this tutorial, you need the following:

-1. A [OVH S3 Object Storage Container/Bucket](https://docs.ovh.com/ca/en/storage/pcs/create-container/) and `access` keys.
-Save the `access` and `secret` keys in a safe place for later use.
+1. A [OVH S3 Object Storage Container/Bucket](https://docs.ovh.com/ca/en/storage/pcs/create-container/#creating-an-object-storage-container-from-the-ovhcloud-control-panel) and create a `S3 User` which will have permission to access the Object Storage Container.
 2. A [Git](https://git-scm.com/downloads) client, to clone the `OVH Docs` repository.
 3. [Helm](https://www.helms.sh), for managing `TrilioVault Operator` releases and upgrades.
 4. [Kubectl](https://kubernetes.io/docs/tasks/tools), for `Kubernetes` interaction.